Paper Plate Education

 Ursa Minor (The Little Bear), Ursa Major (The Great Bear), Cepheus (The King),

 Cassiopeia (The Queen), and Draco (The Dragon).
-Because the

 earth rotates once per day, the circumpolar stars appear essentially to travel